HellperKK/Poop/README.md

 Poop (Php's Object Oriented Project) is an experiment for classless object oriented programming.

-It is highly inspired of javascript and python.
+It is highly inspired of javascript and python and also IO.

 # How to use
 ## Create in instance